azurecitadel/azurecitadel.github.io/workshops/devops-vsts.md

 * In the resource group blade, click on **Delete Resource Group** and follow-the on-screen instructions to confirm the deletion.
 * Repeat with the **MyAppRG-Containers** resource group if you created one in Lab 2.

+You may also wish to delete the VSTS project we created:

+* Navigate to your *Account Hub* page
+  * If you are not logged into VSTS, navigate to https://[AccountName].visualstudio.com/_projects
+  * If you are logged in click the **Team Services** icon in the very top left of the window.

+* Hover your cursor over the project you wish to delete, then click the Delete icon (X).